microsoft/dotnet/releases/UWP/net-native2.0/README.md

 #### Improvements to Program Optimization, Throughput and Debuggability.

 - This release of the .NET Native code generator includes substantial improvements to optimization, throughput and debuggability.
-This includes many new features from the Visual C++ compiler in Visual Studio 2017.
+This includes many new features from the Visual C++ compiler in Visual Studio 2017 Version 15.4.
 For example, a new SSA optimizer has been enabled and adapted to managed code and carefully tuned.
 - This release also includes .NET language targeted improvements in
     - native pointer tracking
     - static initialization of scalars and arrays